tchwrks/storybook-text-search/README.md

 } from './custom-extractors/index.js';

 const config = {
+  // Optional - slug to prefix all paths with during indexing.
+Essential for deployments to subdomains.
+No slashes.
+As it appears in the address bar.
+  // ...(e.g. github pages where paths are prefixes with the repo name.
+  // ...For example, tchrwks.github.io/storybook-text-search -> pathPrefix: 'storybook-text-search')
+  pathPrefix: undefined,
   // inputPaths ≈ stories from .storybook/main.{ts,js}.
 Glob ext should be written like example
   // ...for single dir, still place inside an array
   inputPaths: ['../src/stories/**/*.mdx', '../src/**/*.stories.{js,jsx,ts,tsx}'],